hyperledger-gerrit-archive/fabric-test/tools/ATD/README.md

 # Ansible Test Driver (ATD) for Hyperledger Fabric-test

-Ansible Test Driver is an ansible driven automated tool which can drive tools like PTE and OTE, which can be found in the fabric-test repository, to test several components on a deployed Hyperledger Fabric network.
+Ansible Test Driver is an ansible driven automated tool which can drive tools like PTE, which can be found in the fabric-test repository, to test several components on a deployed Hyperledger Fabric network.

 ## ATD can do the following to drive PTE: